 If you have been denied workers’ compensation, it’s important you understand all your options for appeal.
 It’s also just as important to understand that appealing any decision is often more complex than filing the initial claim.
 A qualified workers’ compensation lawyer in South Carolina can help you every step of the way.

-At the Elrod Pope Law Firm, P.A., we are passionate about helping injured workers claim the compensation they rightfully deserve.
+At the Elrod Pope Accident & Injury Attorneys, P.A., we are passionate about helping injured workers claim the compensation they rightfully deserve.
 If you’ve been hurt on the job, call us today at (803) 599-3080 to learn how we can help you file your claim and, if necessary, appeal the decision.